mlk5060/chrest_5/README.md

 	to/from other cognitive structures
 * Separation of long and short term memory
 	* Long-term memory implemented as a discrimination network
-	* SHort-term memory implemented as a psudeo FIFO list.
+	* SHort-term memory implemented as a pseudo FIFO list.
 * Ability to learn (store) strings, numbers and locations of objects in 2D space in action, verbal and visual modalities
 * Ability to create associate learned information together both automatically